motionproto/pf2e-reignmaker/docs/refactoring/README.md

 ## 📝 Notes

-- All actions use the same 9-step pipeline
+- All actions, events, and incidents use the same 9-step pipeline
 - Optional steps are automatically skipped if not needed
 - Context persists through all steps for debugging
-- Centralized error handling with rollback support
+- Centralized error handling with roll-forward philosophy (no rollback)
+- State persistence ensures pipelines survive page refresh
+- Concurrency control via FIFO queue prevents race conditions

 ---